pascalriemer/portfolio-blog/README.md

 # Portfolio Blog

-This is a modern portfolio blog built with Next.js, React, and Tailwind CSS.
-It features a responsive design, dark mode support, interactive animations, and a contact form.
+This is a modern portfolio blog built with Next.js, VFX-JS, React, Tailwind CSS.
+It features a responsive design, 3D-animations, dark mode support, interactive elements and a contact form.
 Demo: https://pascal.riemer.digital/

 ## Features